Zeromil2/Zeromil2/README.md

 <p>
   PT-BR 🇧🇷: Opa!
 Atualmente sou um estudante do CIn no curso de Ciência da Computação.
 Não sei como, mas tô sempre enfretando um leão por dia e codando enquanto me esforço ao máximo que posso.
 Além de codar, gosto de ler livros e jogar no videogame.
 E no meu tempo de lazer gosta de conversar com amigos e familiares.
 Bem, querendo falar comigo, estarei sempre disponível.
 Até logo!
 </p>
-<p> EN-US 🇺🇸: Hey there!
+<p> EN-US 🇺🇸: <i>Hey there!
 I am currently a student at CIn, studying Computer Science.
 I don't know how, but I'm always facing a lion per day and coding while struggling as hard as I can.
 In addition to coding, I like reading books and playing video games.
 And in my leisure time I like to talk to friends and family.
 Well, if you want to talk to me, I will always be available.
-See you later!
+See you later!</i>
 </p>

 <h2>𝘚𝘬𝘪𝘭𝘭𝘴 💻 </h2>